LiMinggang/madedit-mod/README.txt

 Todo:
 FreeBSD packaging (with FreeBSD 10.01)

+Mod v0.4.4
+New: Set toolbar to 3 columns to let user who has a small display have a chance to re-org the toolbars

 Mod v0.4.3
 1.New: Use dialog to let user choose one for all instead of annoying one by one dialogs 2.New: Let the user to do the backup selfly #198